Committee on Faculty Ethics

 The Committee on Faculty Ethics receives and considers charges of violations of faculty ethics that involve the abuse of professional responsibilities as outlined in the principles of ethical behavior.

 The Committee on Faculty Ethics (CFE) acts to promote knowledge of and adherence to the ethical principles of the faculty.
-(The statement of principles of ethical behavior are available in section 2.7 of the Faculty Handbook.)
+(The Faculty Handbook identifies the Committee on Faculty Ethics in section 22.214.171.124, and the statement of principles of ethical behavior are available in section 2.23.1.)
 The CFE is not intended to be used to seek remedies such as monetary damages.
 The CFE will not act when legal, mediational, or other proceedings have been initiated or are ongoing by complainants that render the CFE's pursuit of an investigation redundant or disruptive.
 The CFE will not act on matters that have been or should be referred for investigation and action to an administrative officer, supervisor, or another appropriately charged committee in accordance with university policies and procedures.
 Complaints concerning personnel actions taken by a supervisor are to be handled by the applicable grievance procedure.
-If ethical issues arise from, or remain unresolved following such proceedings, the CFE will be available to receive or consider charges of violations of the principles in section 2.7 of the Faculty Handbook.
+If ethical issues arise from, or remain unresolved following such proceedings, the CFE will be available to receive or consider charges of violations of the principles in section 2.23.1 of the Faculty Handbook.

 The CFE is composed of one faculty member from each college, one from the library, and one from the extension or outreach faculty with continued appointment.
 Committee members are appointed by the president of the Faculty Senate with the advice of the cabinet.
 All committee members must have tenure or continued appointment.
 The Faculty Senate president designates one committee member to serve as chair.
 Voting members of the CFE serve a two-year appointment and are limited to serving two consecutive terms.
 A quorum of the CFE consists of two-thirds of the appointed members.